Causality: Forecasts Measured in Profit, Not Percentages

 Engineered for Financial Control

-Actionable Intervention: The solution integrates with your existing data sources, using Microsoft Fabric to streamline storage and data flow, while Azure Machine Learning automates model selection and optimisation.
-But our true differentiator is identifying causal drivers so your teams can intervene and influence outcomes, not just predict them.
+Causality connects to your existing data sources and planning processes.
+It can run within the Microsoft ecosystem to streamline data flow and automate model selection, while its differentiator is identifying causal drivers so your teams can intervene and influence outcomes, not just predict them.

 Most executives will tell you that when shaping business plans and strategy, forecasts can serve as a great counterweight to gut feelings and biases.
 Most will also admit, however, that their forecasts are still notoriously inaccurate.